piumaz/angular-pull-to-refresh/projects/pull-to-refresh/README.md

 }
 ```

-Component has 'refresh' output property, emit when user pull to refresh:
+The component has a 'refresh' output property, emitted when user pulls to refresh:

 ```
 <pull-to-refresh (refresh)='myRefreshFunction()'></pull-to-refresh>
 ```

 ## Service

-Import and use PullToRefreshService for subscribe to observable refresh$:
+Import and use PullToRefreshService for subscribing to observable refresh$:
 ```
 import { PullToRefreshService } from 'pull-to-refresh';
 ```